DanielTakeshi/deformable-ravens/README.md

 # DeformableRavens

-Code for the paper *Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks*.
+Code for the ICRA 2021 paper *Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks*.
 [Here is the project website][5], which also contains the data we used to train policies.
 Contents of this
 README: